 The Committee undertook its first ‘check in’ during the summer, including visits to schools and a scrutiny session with the Minister for Education and Welsh Language.
-This culminated in a letter to the Minister regarding the numbers of learners currently deemed as having Special Educational Needs (SEN) who are identified as having ALN and transferred to the new ALN system.
-The Welsh Government responded, confirming that the definition of ALN is now being more rigorously applied than previously with SEN.
+This culminated in a letter (PDF 168KB) to the Minister regarding the numbers of learners currently deemed as having Special Educational Needs (SEN) who are identified as having ALN and transferred to the new ALN system.
+The Welsh Government responded (PDF 260KB), confirming that the definition of ALN is now being more rigorously applied than previously with SEN.

 The Committee has launched an open consultation based on the inquiry’s terms of reference.

 The Committee is currently conducting an inquiry into childcare and education access for disabled children and young people and the extent to which childcare providers, schools and local authorities meet their duties under the Equality Act 2010.
 Evidence submitted to this inquiry that relates to the ALN system will also be considered as part of the childcare and education access for disabled children and young people inquiry.

 Anyone with an interest in either the new curriculum or the ALN reforms – such as educators, stakeholders, pupils or parents - can submit their views on any element of the rollout of the education reforms at any point on their implementation journeys.
 You are welcome to submit as many responses as you want, as regularly as you want.
 They will all feed into the Committee’s decisions about how to focus its scrutiny.

 The closing date for submissions is at the end of the Sixth Senedd (in 2026).

 Further information on how to respond is available on the consultation page.

 Business type: Committee Inquiry